As Canada’s largest airline, Air Canada offers the most direct routes from its four main Canadian hubs to destinations all over the world.

 Seats 8D and 8G in the rearward cabin are a private choice, as there aren’t any window seats on either side.

-While the Signature Class seats are largely the same, the seats on the 777s afford you the most real estate by a slight margin.
+While the business class seats are largely the same, the seats on the 777s afford you the most real estate by a slight margin.

 Boeing Dreamliner 787-9

 Of the two versions of the Dreamliner in Air Canada’s fleet, the 787-9 is the larger of the two.
-The Signature Class cabin features 30 seats in a 1-2-1 configuration spread across eight rows.
+The business class cabin features 30 seats in a 1-2-1 configuration spread across eight rows.

 Since there’s a single cabin, there aren’t too many differences between the seat options.
 Avoid Seats 5A and 5K, though, as they are missing windows.